HBelusca/NTPEConv/doc_format.md

 ---

-These definitions have been extracted from the embedded debug symbols in the
+The definitions of the following structures have been extracted from the embedded debug symbols in the OS/2 build of the
 <img align="middle" alt="I386KD.ICO" src="doc/images/I386KD_32.bmp">
 `\I386\DEBUG\I386KD.EXE` executable of the NT PDK v1.196 release.
-They can also be found in the `\MSTOOLS\BIN\OS2\COFF.EXE` executable.
+They can also be found in the `\MSTOOLS\BIN\OS2\COFF.EXE` executable of the same release.

+_<u>TODO:</u> Write a paragraph about comparison of COFF.EXE symbols from I386, MIPS and OS2 subrepos.
+In particular, only the OS2 version has this old-school PE stuff (and not the new-PE format with `IMAGE_OPTIONAL_HEADER` etc.), while the MIPS has only the new-PE format stuff (and not the old-PE one).
+The I386 COFF.EXE doesn't have any symbols with which to compare._

 ## DOS_IMAGE_HEADER